Government urges judge to toss NAACP lawsuit over census

 - Doctors fight to save Polish mayor stabbed in heart on stage

-Justice Department lawyers argue that the NAACP’s concerns about census preparations are premature and based on nothing more than conjecture.
+Government lawyers argue that the NAACP’s concerns about census preparations are premature and based on nothing more than conjecture.

+Justice Department attorney Stephen Ehrlich told the judge there has never been such a sweeping challenge to census procedures at such an early stage of the process.
+He added that the NAACP’s lawsuit alleges “entirely speculative injuries that may never occur.”

+“They want a fishing expedition because they don’t know what their claims are,” Ehrlich said.